fohristiwhirl/js_inheritance_patterns/README.md

 All these examples use *Object.assign()* for on-the-fly modifications at the time of object creation.
 IE was late to pick up *Object.assign()*, but there is a polyfill for it.

-The first two ways are, in my opinion, the best.
-The first doesn't use prototypes at all, and is easy to understand, at the cost of some inefficiency in memory usage.
-The second uses prototypes in a simple, non-magical way.

 ___Direct object modification___

-No prototypes, no "new" keyword, no delegation, no fragile classes, no worries!
+This is the simplest, clearest way.
+The only problem is some inefficiency in memory usage, and perhaps some slowness in object construction and garbage collection?

 ```javascript
 function new_animal(params) {